Tokunoshima: Economy

 The economy of the island revolves around agriculture, primarily the growth of sugar cane.
-Sweet potatoes, rice, ginger, and tropical fruit such as mangoes, papaya, and bananas are also grown.
+Sweet potatoes, rice, ginger, and tropical fruit, such as mangoes, papaya, and bananas, are also grown.
 Sugar cane is processed at several factories into brown sugar and at several distilleries into brown sugar shōchū.
 Commercial fishing is also important, as is tourism and some light manufacturing.

 Transportation

 The port of Kametoku, located adjacent to Kametsu in the administrative town of Tokunoshima, has regular ferry service to the towns of Naze on Amami and Wadomari on Okinoerabu.
 From Amami, the ferry continues to Kagoshima.
 From Okinoerabu, the ferry continues to Yoron and Okinawa.
 Ferries exist to Kobe as well.
 The smaller port of Hetono, in the town of Amagi, has ferries to Kagoshima and to Setouchi on Amami.
-When waves are too strong on the Pacific side of the island, where Kametoku is located, the Kametoku ferries will instead land at Hetono port.
+When waves are too strong on the Pacific side of the island, where Kametoku is located, the Kametoku ferries will instead dock at Hetono port.
 Small ports primarily used by fishing or sightseeing boats exist elsewhere along the shoreline.

 Tokunoshima Airport, located in Amagi, is connected to Kagoshima, Amami, and Okinoerabu (with the flight continuing to Okinawa) by Japan Airlines and Japan Air Commuter.

 The main highway on the island is Kagoshima Prefecture Highway 80, which traverses the island from Tokunoshima Airport and Amagi to Kametsu and then follows the southeastern coast of the island to Isen.
 From Isen, Highway 83 crosses the southeast area of the island to Amagi.
 Highway 629 follows the northern coast of the island from Tokunoshima Airport to the village of Kedoku.
 Highway 617 is an inland route between Kametsu and the village of Itokina, while Highway 618 connects Kedoku to the village of Matsubara through the village of Todoroki.

 Local attractions

 Tokunoshima is a popular tourist destination.
-Hiking is discouraged because of the habu snake, but the mountain trails are exotic and beautiful.
-The beaches are also quite stunning, and the island's coastline includes several notable natural landmarks.
+Hiking is discouraged because of the dangers of the Okinawa habu, but the island's coastline includes several natural landmarks.

-On the island's north coast, Mushiroze, a striking area of chiseled stone slabs set against the ocean, is a rare example of granite rock on a predominantly volcanic and coral island.
-The area is named for the way the flat stone slabs resemble mushiro, a Japanese term for woven straw mats.